pimpadev/lordflix/guides/connect-via-ssh.md

 - username: admin
 - password: admin

+Then we can connect to the server via SSH.

 ## Access to the terminal

 - Window users: Click windows button at the keyboard and look for `powershell`